ezrantn/macshift/README.md

 Original MAC address restored successfully on interface Wi-Fi
 ```

-This command will revert the MAC address of the "Wi-Fi" adapter to its original state that was previously recorded before any changes were made.

 ## Important Notes

-1. Running as Administrator

-    - Press `Windows + X`
-    - Click "Windows PowerShell (Admin)"
-    - Click "Yes" when prompted

-2. Network Changes
+1. Network Changes

    - Your network will disconnect briefly when changing MAC addresses
    - This is normal - just wait a moment
    - You may need to reconnect to Wi-Fi

+2. Some network adapters don't support MAC address changes

 ## Credits